Everything About Pork Spareribs: How to Buy Them and Cook Them to Perfection

 If you plan to slather barbecue sauce over the ribs, wait until the very end of cooking.
 Whether grilling or cooking ribs in the oven, adding the sauce late in the game will prevent flare-ups and burning.

-Don’t be afraid of pink meat is okay.
+Don’t be afraid of pink meat.

 A little bit of pink is perfectly fine.
 For spareribs, as with all meat, internal temperature, not color, is the best indicator of doneness.